scardine/linode2do/README.md

 Raison d'être
 -------------

-I prefer to use the ISP DNS servers than run my own, so I had several domains served by the excelent Linod DNS manager.
+I prefer to use the ISP DNS servers than run my own, so I had a dozen domains served by the excelent Linod DNS manager.

 Digital Ocean also has a DNS manager, but migrating all domains manualy would be painful, so I wrote this script.